New York Strip Steak Recipe

 • Kosher salt and black pepper.
 To taste.

-How to cook New York steak
+How to cook a New York strip steak

-steaks in skillet.
+raw seasoned strip steaks sizzling in a skillet.

 Step 4- Finish cooking in the oven.
 Once searing is done, transfer the skillet to the oven and cook the filet for another 6 minutes.